The "Indestructible School for Boys"

 At Avon Old Farms, we understand that boys are relational learners.

-Young men are free to discover their true identity through the exploration of school life without reservation.
+Young men at our all boys private high school in CT are free to discover their true identity through the exploration of school life without reservation.
 Every aspect of our program is engineered to guide and challenge boys to find their niche and passion in life.
 While our academic curriculum is geared to how boys learn, we also create a foundation for boys to mature emotionally and philosophically.

 Inside the Classroom